Miami Business Accounting Technology Schools

 The Associate of Arts in Accounting degree program is designed for students who want to transfer to a 4-year program at one of Florida's universities.
 Students take general education courses in fields like communication, social science, mathematics and microcomputer usage, and can elect 24 credits in accounting courses.

 Students completing the Associate of Science in Accounting Technology degree program prepare for entry-level employment rather than transfer to a 4-year program.
 General education, computer and business courses like business law and economics complement specific accounting courses, including managerial accounting, principles of accounting, cost accounting and accounting theory.

 University of Miami

-This university has the widest breadth of accounting programs, providing suitable options for students and practicing professionals.
-The minor and bachelor's degree programs in accounting provide basic accounting education needed in corporate, private or governmental organizations.
+This university has a wide breadth of accounting programs, providing suitable options for students and practicing professionals.
+The minor and bachelor's degree programs in accounting provide basic accounting education needed for corporate, private or governmental organizations.
 Applicants to the graduate degree programs need to have a bachelor's degree and GMAT/GRE scores.